Lady Slippers Orchid (Paphiopedilum Orchid) Care Indoors: Water, Soil, Fertilizer, Propagation

 Keiki growth can be triggered by prolonged exposure to high temperature during the final phase of spike growth.

-The keiki can be detached from the mother when about one year old when it has developed 2-3 leaves and 1-3 inches long roots.
+1. Detach the keiki from the mother when about one year old; when it has developed 2-3 leaves and 1-3 inches long roots.

-Pot the keiki in fresh potting medium and direct the roots downwards and provide support for the keiki.
+3. Pot the keiki in the fresh potting medium and direct the roots downwards.

-Allow the new Venus Slippers Orchid to be well established before transplanting it after which routine care can begin.
+7. Allow the new orchid to be well established before transplanting it afterwhich you can begin routine care.

 Lady Slippers Orchid, Paphiopedilum Orchid